alexiahayes/alexa/README.md

-The blue whale is the largest animal ever known to have existed, with lengths of up to 100 feet and weights of up to 200 tons.
+Dolphins are known for their playful behavior and have been observed riding waves and playing with objects like seaweed and bubbles.